Teddy34/gatsby-blog/blog/getting_better_at_unit_testing/index.md

 When dealing with legacy code, a strategic approach to testing becomes a valuable asset.
 By thoughtfully creating tests that address known or desired use cases, you're not only validating behavior but also building tangible documentation.
 This proactive approach transforms legacy code from a puzzle into a manageable entity, making it more maintainable and aligning it with modern development standards.

-By adhering to the solutions outlined to manage code and behaviour complexities, the intrinsic value of unit tests as a design tool becomes unmistakable.
+By adhering to the solutions outlined to manage code and behavior complexities, the intrinsic value of unit tests as a design tool becomes unmistakable.
 Using your tests to challenge your code architecture, rather than fitting forcefully tests into pre-existing architecture, fosters an environment conducive to better code quality.

 A final noteworthy aspect centers around the enhancement of code reviews.
 In the typical landscape of pull requests, it's not uncommon to encounter code that appears a bit cryptic, demanding mental efforts to unravel its intended purpose and identify potential pitfalls.
 Unit tests, however, provide a welcome declaration of intent.
 By collapsing the test content and focusing solely on the test descriptions, a clear and tangible understanding of the code's behavior emerges.
 This not only expedites the code review process but elevates it to a more robust and insightful level.